kkalisz/preffer/README.md

 }
 ```

-First off all is creating Preffer object which i responsible for generetaing runtime preferences implementation.
+First off all is creating Preffer object which is responsible for generetaing runtime preferences implementation.
 ```java
 Preffer preffer = new Preffer(store);
 ```